SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### Zoom 12 `leisure=playground and `leisure=schoolyard` in `land1`.

-Written a an unnamed area feature and a named point at vector zoom 12.
+Written as an unnamed area feature and a named point at vector zoom 12.

 ### Zoom 13 `leisure=swimming_pool in `land1`.

-Written a an unnamed area feature and a named point feature at vector zoom 13.
+Written as an unnamed area feature and a named point feature at vector zoom 13.

 ### Zoom 14 `leisure=leisurenonspecific` and `leisure=hunting_stand` in `land1`.

-Written a an unnamed area feature and a named point feature at vector zoom 14.
+Written as an unnamed area feature and a named point feature at vector zoom 14.

 `leisure=leisurenonspecific` is a catch-all for many other raw OSM `leisure` and other tags.

 ### Zoom 14 other `leisure` in `land1`.

-These are written a an unnamed area feature only at vector zoom 14.
+These are written as an unnamed area feature only at vector zoom 14.

 `bandstand`, `bleachers`, `fitness_station`, `picnic_table`, `slipway`, `bird_hide`, `grouse_butt` are handled here.

 ### Zoom 9 `military=barracks` in `land1`.

-Written a an unnamed area feature and a named point feature at vector zoom 9.
+Written as an unnamed area feature and a named point feature at vector zoom 9.

 ### Zoom 7 `natural=desert` in `land1`.

-Written a an unnamed area feature and a named point feature at vector zoom 7.
+Written as an unnamed area feature and a named point feature at vector zoom 7.

 ### Zoom 8 `natural=bigprompeak` in `land1`.

-These are written a an named area feature only (with `ele`) at vector zoom 8.
+These are written as a named area feature only (with `ele`) at vector zoom 8.

 The value `bigprompeak` is calculated from (`ele` > 914) and (`prominence` > 500).
 If not tagged `prominence` is guessed based on other tags such as `munro`.